The 10 Game of Thrones Character Pairs We Most Want to See in Season 7

 Warning: This post contains spoilers for Game of Thrones.

-By killing off 11 character in its season six finale, Game of Thrones whittled down the number of cast members who still have the potential to impact the series' outcome.
+By killing off 11 characters in its season six finale, Game of Thrones whittled down the number of cast members who still have the potential to impact the series' outcome.
 And with several of these remaining players set to cross paths in the coming seven episodes, it's likely there will be even fewer by the time season seven comes to an end.

 However, this also means that fans might get to see characters who have never met — or have long been separated — finally interact with one another.
 Here are the 10 pairs we'd most like to see cross paths in season seven.